Ben-Edwards44/Gambot/README.md

-# chess-engine :chess_pawn:
+# Gambot :chess_pawn:

-*(still working on a good name...)*
+Gambot is a work in progress UCI chess engine written in Go.

-This is a work in progress UCI chess engine written in Go.
-It also contains a GUI written in Python using the Pygame library.
+The repository also contains a GUI written in Python using the Pygame library.

 ## Features :wrench: